a-karma/PalaeoLab-Bioinformatic-Training/Course_structure.md

 These technological advancements have revolutionized the fields of Evolutionary and Conservation genetics by enabling researchers to track genetic and demographic changes through time at an unprecedented level of detail.
 Ancient DNA (aDNA) research have not only dramatically changed our understanding of the speciation and domestication processes but also provided new insight on the complex evolutionary history of our species.

 Manipulating and analysing genomic data, however, requires a set of skills in bioinformatics that often prove to be a major barrier.
-Therefore we decided to create this course to teach our students and new lab members how to process and analyse next-generation sequencing data.
+Therefore we decided to create this course to teach new lab members how to process and analyse next-generation sequencing data.

 <br clear="left"/>